 This course serves as an introduction to social scientific research and findings related to video games.
-Video games comprise my primary area of professional work and a long-held personal interest of mine.
+My primary area of research involves studying how people interact with video games.
+Gaming is also a long-held personal interest of mine.
 That said, I maintain high standards for my instruction.
-I expect that you are here to learn, meaning that you will take responsibility for your educational experience in the course.
-Accordingly, I want to provide some tips that should set you up for success in this class, but know I am available to support you in achieving that success.
+I expect that you are here to learn about this topic and that you will take responsibility for your educational experience in the course.
+Accordingly, I want to provide some information and tips that should set you up for success in this class, but know I am available to support you in achieving that success.